-Issuer

-Common Stock offered by us

-Common stock outstanding before this offering

-Common stock to be outstanding after this offering

-Use of proceeds

-\$15,000,000 of shares of common stock

-45,664,079 shares of common stock

-72,936,806 shares (or 77,027,715 if the underwriters exercise their over-allotment option in full)

-We estimate the net proceeds from this offering will be approximately \$13,440,000 after deducting underwriting discounts and commissions and estimated transaction expenses payable by us of approximately \$1,560,000 (or net proceeds of approximately \$15,532,500 if the underwriters' over-allotment option is exercised in full), in each case assuming a public offering price of \$0.55 per share, which was the last reported sale price of our common stock on The NASDAQ Capital Market on August 7, 2013.
-We expect to use the net proceeds from this offering to fund the development of ixmyelocel-T through the completion of our ixCELL-DCM Phase 2b clinical trial, fund development costs associated with preclinical studies and to further develop our manufacturing platform, as well as for working capital and general corporate purposes, including funding the costs of operating as a public company.
+Issuer Aastrom Biosciences, Inc. Securities offered by us of shares of common stock and warrants to purchase up to an aggregate of shares of common stock (shares and warrants if the underwriters exercise their over-allotment option in full).
+Common stock outstanding before this offering 45,664,079 shares of common stock.
+Common stock to be outstanding after this offering shares (if the warrants are exercised in full).
+If the underwriters' over- allotment option is exercised in full, the total number of shares of common stock outstanding immediately after this offering would be (if the warrants are exercised in full).
+Description of warrants The warrants will have a per share exercise price equal to \$ [125% of the public offering price of common stock].
+The warrants are exercisable immediately and expire five years from the date of issuance.
+Use of proceeds We expect to use the net proceeds from this offering to fund the development of ixmyelocel-T through our ixCELL-DCM Phase 2b clinical trial, fund development costs associated with preclinical studies and to further develop our manufacturing platform, as well as for working capital and general corporate purposes, including funding the costs of operating as a public company.
 See "Use of Proceeds" for a more complete description of our intended use of the net proceeds from this offering.

-You should carefully read "Risk Factors" in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.

-NASDAQ Capital Market Symbol
+Risk Factors You should carefully read "Risk Factors" in this prospectus for a discussion of factors that you should consider before deciding to invest in our common stock.
+NASDAQ Capital Market Symbol ASTM The number of shares of our common stock that will be out standing immediately after this offering is based on 45,664,079 shares of common stock

-ASTM